 Mythology as Interpreted by Cybis

-Continuing the review of Cybis’ literature-based portraits naturally leads to their interpretations of characters from Greek, Roman and Chinese mythology.
-All but two were limited editions.
-Considering the wealth of subjects from which to choose, it seems a bit surprising that relatively few designs were created in this genre.
+Continuing the review of Cybis’ literature-based portraits naturally leads to their interpretations of characters and creatures from Greek, Roman and Asian mythology.

 The actual appearance of the first two mythological studies is unknown.
 One, titled Greek Head, is known only from a single text list of names in the 1974 catalog; I am going to assume it has a mythological connotation until/unless I can discover more about it.
 That list provides no details and so my assumption that it dates from 1960 or later is based on an educated guess.
 It is, of course, possible that this was a 1950s piece even though the majority of those were religious in nature.

 A definite mythological study was Europa and The Bull which appears on the Spring 1963 price list as a limited edition of 200, in white bisque only, for $350.
 Size is given as 18″ which, if it refers to height instead of width, indicates a very large piece.
-Introduction year is unknown but it does not appear on the next chronological price list I have, which is 1967.
-If anyone has one of these, I would very much like a photo; there is a contact form link at the bottom of this page.
+See this post for a photo of what this almost certainly looked like.

 CHINESE GODDESS KWAN YIN by CybisChinese Goddess ‘Kwan Yin’, the Buddhist goddess of mercy and compassion is 13.5” high.
 Produced only from 1972 – 1976, the original declared issue of 750 was supposedly (see below) closed after only 350 were created.
 Her retail price went from $1250 to $1450 during that span.
 She was originally sold with an accompanying vitrine but it’s not known when (or if) that practice was discontinued.

 There is understandable confusion about the edition size of Kwan Yin.
-Analysis of the early-1970s Cybis price lists show that the reduction took place between the autumn of 1975 and the spring of 1976 (which is when she first appears as an edition of 350 instead of 750.)
+Analysis of the early-1970s Cybis price lists show that the reduction took place between the autumn of 1975 and the spring of 1976.
 However, not only have several undoubtedly-authentic Kwan Yins numbered in the low 400s come to light, but also one with a number in the mid-600s!
-Several possible reasons for such “overnumbering” are discussed in Edition Size Discrepancies, but in this particular case – given the extremely high numbered piece recently discovered – there appears to have been significant production problems with this sculpture.
-There may have been only 350 Kwan Yins that went out of the studio door BUT that doesn’t mean that all of their numbers fall between #1 and #350.
+Several possible reasons for such ‘over-numbering’ are discussed in Edition Size Discrepancies.
+There were only 350 Kwan Yin that went out of the studio door BUT that doesn’t mean that all of their numbers fall between #1 and #350.

 Persephone, daughter of Demeter and wife of Hades.
 The original version of Persephone is 14.5” tall and is a completed limited edition of 200 that was introduced in 1982 at a price of $3250.
 She was sculpted by William Pae and is larger in body scale than any of the other Cybis full figure portraits; if she had been sculpted standing, in the same scale, she would have been about 18” high.
 Although she was supposedly completed in 1987 at $4400, the studio was still offering pieces marked ‘AP to visitors during the early 1990s.